 Alice Springs Town Council, in conjunction with Cleanaway, provides a domestic waste collection service for the Alice Springs community.

-*Please note, some rural residents of Alice Springs may not currently have access to kerbside collection.
+Please note, some rural residents of Alice Springs do not currently have access to kerbside collection.

 Kerbside collection is delayed for services scheduled on Good Friday and Christmas Day.
 Collection usually on Good Friday takes place the day beforehand (Thursday), and collection that would fall on Christmas Day instead takes place on Boxing Day.
 No other public holidays impact kerbside collection schedules.